AMCHA Initiative: SFSU Killing colonizers stencil (2013)

 In 2013, the General Union of Palestine Students (GUPS) and an indigenous group at San Francisco State University had set up a table at an event honoring an Edward Said memorial.
-At the table they had brought stencils for passerbys to make signs with.
+At the table they had brought stencils for passersby to make signs with.
 One of the stencils read: "My heroes have always killed colonizers."
 According to AMCHA, there was also a second stencil of Leila Khaled.

 AMCHA accused GUPS of "glorifying the murder of Jews" and demanded that the university must investigate and punish the students.
 The university released a statement supportive of AMCHA's charges, stating that "celebrating violence or promoting intolerance, bigotry, antisemitism or any other form of hate mongering" would not be tolerated at SFSU.
 But following a public outcry, the university issued a second statement underscoring "that social justice is a strategic priority and our commitment to free speech runs deep."